kubestash/docs/docs/guides/workloads/overview/index.md

 5. The restore `Job`(s) restores the backed-up data into the targeted workload volume(s).

-6. Finally, when the restore process is completed, the `Job`(s) updates the `status.components` field of the `RestoreSession` to reflect restore process.
+6. Finally, when the restore process is completed, the `Job`(s) updates the `status.components[*]` field of the `RestoreSession` with restore information of the target application components.

 ## Next Steps